 Instructions

-- Blend the ingredients together until you have a thick paste (you can add a few tablespoons of water if needed to blend easier, but don't over blend and make it gooey)
+- Place the bread mixture and sherry vinegar in a blender or food processor and blend until you have a thick paste.
+You can add a few tablespoons of water if needed, but don't add too much and make it gooey.

-- Stir gently until the chickpeas are fully coated by the sauce and add a bit of water to thin things out
+- Pour the bread paste into the skillet, and add the garbanzo beans and tomato sauce.
+Stir gently until the chickpeas are fully coated in the sauce.
+Add a bit of water to thin the sauce if needed.

-- Add the spinach and stir gently until it is evenly incorporated and hot
+- Add the spinach and stir gently until it is evenly incorporated and heated through.
+Season to taste with salt and pepper.

-- Once plated, drizzle a swirl of extra virgin olive oil on top of each dish, then sprinkle a small amount of smoked Spanish paprika on top
+- Serve hot in small dishes with a drizzle of extra virgin olive oil and a sprinkle of smoked Spanish paprika on top.
+Enjoy!

 Notes